 Types of Personality Disorders

-Cluster A is characterized by appearing odd or eccentric.
-It includes the following personality disorders with their distinguishing features:
+People with cluster A disorders appear odd or eccentric.
+Cluster A includes the following personality disorders, each with its distinguishing features:

-Cluster B is characterized by appearing dramatic, emotional, or erratic.
-It includes the following personality disorders with their distinguishing features:
+People with cluster B disorders have behaviors that are dramatic, emotional, or erratic.
+Cluster B includes the following personality disorders, each with its distinguishing features:

-Antisocial Antisocial Personality Disorder (ASPD) Antisocial personality disorder is a mental health condition that is characterized by a pervasive pattern of disregard for consequences and for the rights of others.
-Diagnosis is by clinical criteria.
-Treatment may include cognitive-behavioral... read more : Social irresponsibility, disregard for others, deceitfulness, and manipulation of others for personal gain
+Antisocial Antisocial Personality Disorder Antisocial personality disorder is a mental health condition that is characterized by a pervasive pattern of disregard for consequences and for the rights of others.
+People with antisocial personality... read more : Social irresponsibility, disregard for others, and deceitfulness and manipulation of others for personal gain

-Borderline Borderline Personality Disorder (BPD) Borderline personality disorder is a mental health condition that is characterized by a pervasive pattern of instability and hypersensitivity in interpersonal relationships, instability in self-image, extreme mood fluctuations... read more : Inner emptiness, fear of being abandoned in relationships, unstable relationships, problems controlling emotions, and impulsive behavior
+Borderline Borderline Personality Disorder (BPD) Borderline personality disorder is a mental health condition that is characterized by a pervasive pattern of instability in relationships, self-image, moods, and behavior and hypersensitivity... read more : Inner emptiness, fear of being abandoned in relationships, unstable relationships, problems controlling emotions, and impulsive behavior

-Cluster C is characterized by appearing anxious or fearful.
-It includes the following personality disorders with their distinguishing features:
+People with cluster C disorders appear anxious or fearful.
+Cluster C includes the following personality disorders, each with its distinguishing features:

-Avoidant Avoidant Personality Disorder (AVPD) Avoidant personality disorder is characterized by the avoidance of social situations or interactions that involve risk of rejection, criticism, or humiliation.
-Diagnosis is by clinical criteria... read more : Avoidance of interpersonal contact due to rejection sensitivity
+Avoidant Avoidant Personality Disorder Avoidant personality disorder is a mental health condition that is characterized by avoiding social situations or interactions that involve risk of rejection, criticism, or humiliation.
+People... read more : Avoidance of interpersonal contact due to fear of rejection

-Dependent Dependent Personality Disorder (DPD) Dependent personality disorder is a mental health condition that is characterized by a pervasive, excessive need to be taken care of, leading to submissiveness and clinging behaviors.
-Diagnosis is by clinical criteria.
-Treatment... read more : Submissiveness and a need to be taken care of
+Dependent Dependent Personality Disorder Dependent personality disorder is a mental health condition that is characterized by a pervasive, excessive need to be taken care of, leading to submissiveness and clinging behaviors.
+People... read more : Submissiveness and dependency (due to a need to be taken care of)

-Obsessive-compulsive Obsessive-Compulsive Personality Disorder (OCPD) Obsessive-compulsive personality disorder (which is different from obsessive-compulsive disorder) is a mental health condition that is characterized by a pervasive preoccupation with orderliness, perfectionism, and control (with no room for flexibility) that ultimately slows or interferes... read more : Perfectionism, rigidity, and obstinacy
+Obsessive-compulsive Obsessive-Compulsive Personality Disorder Obsessive-compulsive personality disorder (which is different from obsessive-compulsive disorder) is a mental health condition that is characterized by a pervasive preoccupation with orderliness... read more : Perfectionism, rigidity, and obstinacy

 Diagnosis of Personality Disorders